NASA · ARTEMIS PROGRAM · HUMANS BACK TO THE MOON

 Key risk US: Starship HLS certification — China: Long March 10 development

 The most important uncertainty for the US timeline is Starship HLS.
-As of mid-2026, SpaceX has not yet completed an orbital propellant transfer demonstration — a technically demanding process of moving liquid oxygen and methane between spacecraft in orbit, which is required before Starship can be certified to carry crew to the Moon.
+As of August 2026, SpaceX has not yet completed an orbital propellant transfer demonstration — a technically demanding process of moving liquid oxygen and methane between spacecraft in orbit, which is required before Starship can be certified to carry crew to the Moon.
+The demonstration is now scheduled for late 2026: two Starships will launch separately, dock in orbit, and transfer several tonnes of propellant between them.
 The design certification review has also not been completed.
 If Starship HLS slips further, Blue Moon's readiness becomes critical to keeping Artemis IV in 2028.

 Artist's impression of two NASA Artemis astronauts in white AxEMU spacesuits at the lunar south pole, with rugged crater terrain, Earth rising over the horizon, and a lunar lander visible in the background